 Do Renters Need to Tip?

 The short answer?
-Yes, renters should get on the holiday tipping bandwagon.
+Yes, renters should tip their building staff for the holidays, too.
 However, renters are not expected to tip as much as homeowners, because they did not invest in their homes.
 If you live with roommates in your unit, each roommate should tip individually, and it should not lower the amount each roommate gives.

-In choosing how much to tip, you may want to consider factors such as:
+In deciding how much to tip, you may want to consider factors such as:

 Brooklyn Rentals Under $3,000 on StreetEasy Article continues below